Skin cancer is the fifth most common cancer in the UK with around 13,000 new cases of melanoma diagnosed annually and 2,000 deaths a year.

 The main function of these cells is to process antigens - foreign or toxic material - and present them to the immune system.
 Once activated, they migrate to the lymph nodes where the antigen is destroyed by the body’s T cells.

-At the turn of the year, Scancell reported the “compelling” results of a phase I/II trial of its SCIB1 immunotherapy for late-stage melanoma.
+At the turn of the year, Scancell reported the “compelling” results of a phase I/II trial of SCIB1, and the immunotherapy has continued to impress since.

 Not just skin cancer treatments though…